QueryIPI: Query-agnostic Indirect Prompt Injection on Coding Agents: Evaluation

 \subsection{RQ1: Comparison to Baseline Method}

-To answer \textbf{RQ1}, we conducted a comparative evaluation of \sys against the TIP baseline across our five simulated coding agents.
+To answer \textbf{RQ1}, we conducted a comparative evaluation of \sys against the baselines across our five simulated coding agents.
 For \sys, we assessed its performance when trained with varying numbers of user queries, specifically 2, 4, and 8 samples (num=2, num=4, num=8).
 The Attack Success Rate (ASR) for each configuration was measured over 100 test cases, with the comprehensive results presented in Table~\ref{tab:asr_query_tip_useragnostic}.

-The results clearly indicate that \sys significantly outperforms the TIP baseline.
-Compared to the baseline's average ASR of 0.50, \sys achieves an average ASR of 0.70 even when trained with just two samples.
+The results clearly indicate that \sys significantly outperforms the baselines.
+AgentDojo, InjecAgent, and MCPTox achieve negligible ASRs (0.02, 0.00, and 0.00, respectively).
+We attribute this failure to the query-specific nature of these baselines, which depend on specific input patterns or task contexts to succeed.
+In contrast, our evaluation demands a query-agnostic capability, rendering these highly specialized injection strategies ineffective when applied to general, unseen user queries.
+Compared to the best-performing baseline's average ASR of 0.50, \sys achieves an average ASR of 0.70 even when trained with just two samples.
 When trained with 4 or 8 samples, \sys surpasses the baseline's ASR on every individual agent.

 We also observe a clear trend: as the number of training samples increases, the average ASR of \sys improves, rising from 0.70 (num=2) to 0.82 (num=4), and ultimately reaching 0.87 (num=8).
 This demonstrates that providing our method with more examples enables it to generate more robust and effective attacks.